In this segment, we are going to show you how to configure “Pi-Hole on Docker with Portainer using OpenMediaVault 5 Raspberry Pi 4 “

 Reset Pi-Hole Password

-- However, if you forgot the Pi-Hole password you can reset it anytime by using this command.
+- If you forgot the Pi-Hole password you can reset it anytime by using this command inside Terminal.

 Please check out my other articles: